 Goats are some of the most friendly and curious farm animals.
-Our herd is continuing to grow and we’ll have more kids (baby goats) throughout the season.
+Our herd is continuing to grow and we’ll have more kids (baby goats) throughout the spring season.
 We milk our does and the entire herd helps manage invasive plants on the farm.
 Visit with the goats inside the barn or admire the rest of the herd working and eating around the farm.

 Our sheep spend their nights out on pasture and days in the barn.
 Let them nibble corn out of your hand or help bring them up to pasture at the end of the day.
 We use their wool for workshops and if you visit us during Winter Carnival you can watch them being shorn!

 We have a rotating cast of new birds in the barn with new chicks arriving every three weeks during the summer!
 Visitors can hold the baby chicks in the barn and visit with our older birds in the Piggery.
 This season, we’ll have a variety of breeds including Wyandottes, Cochin Bantams, and Brahmas.

 We have a flock of approximately 30 Buff Orpingtons located near our Children’s Garden.
 These laying hens provide the eggs that we sell in our Farm Store.
 While you’re here, feel free to check for eggs in the laying boxes and bring down any you find to the store!

 There is a variety of birds roaming the farm including ducks, peafowl, guineafowl, and bantam chickens.
 They all help out by eating ticks and other insects.
 See if you can find them all as you explore the Farm.

 Our sows and piglets can be found in the barn.
 We use our pigs to till our gardens and help reduce our waste by eating food scraps from the farm and local restaurants.
 When they’re not napping, they love to get back scratches using wire brushes.